isb-cgc/readthedocs/docs/source/sections/BigQuery/ISBCGC-BQ-Projects.rst

      - Table Status
    * - <Program>
      - Latest tables for each data type (ex. miRNA Expression, File Metadata) that ISB-CGC has, per Program
      - Data Type, Reference Genome, Source, Current.
-Ex. ``TARGET.miRNAseq_h38_gdc_current``
+Ex. ``TARGET.miRNAseq_hg38_gdc_current``
      - When using the `BigQuery Table Search UI <https://isb-cgc.appspot.com/bq_meta_search/>`_ to find these tables, select Status of **Current**.
    * - <Program>_versioned
      - Previously released tables, as well as the most current table
      - Data Type, Reference Genome, Source, Release Number or Year.
-Ex. ``TARGET_versioned.miRNAseq_h38_gdc_r22``.
+Ex. ``TARGET_versioned.miRNAseq_hg38_gdc_r22``.
 Here, the name of the most current table will end with the release number or year and not "current".
-     - When using the `BigQuery Table Search UI <https://isb-cgc.appspot.com/bq_meta_search/>`_ to find these tables, select Status of **Archived**.
+     - Previously released tables have status **Archived**.
+The most current table has status **Current**.

 See below for a snapshot of the isb-cgc-bq data set and table organization in the Google BigQuery Console.